openfun/ralph/docs/index.md

 }
 ```
 - the [Learning Record Store](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI-Communication.md#part-three-data-processing-validation-and-security) (LRS), is a RESTful API that collects, stores and retrieves these events.
 Think of it as a learning database that unifies data from various learning platforms and applications.
-These events can come from an LMS (*Moodle*, *edX*), or any other learning component that supports xAPI generation (e.g. an embedded video player), from various platforms.
+These events can come from an LMS (*Moodle*, *edX*), or any other learning component that supports sending xAPI statements to an LRS (e.g. an embedded video player), from various platforms.

 !!! info "xAPI specification version"